Tahquamenon River

+Along its course, the river includes the Tahquamenon Falls, a pair of waterfalls that are the largest waterfalls in Michigan, and one of the largest in the eastern half of North America.

 Name

 The meaning of "Tahquamenon" is not known.
 Some called it the "River of the Head Winds" because they bucked the wind on the lower river no matter what direction they were paddling.
 Others called it the "River of a Hundred Bends".
 Twentieth century descendants of local Chippewa translated the name to mean "river up against a hill" or "lost river island" or "river with an island part way".
 In 1930 Jesuit scholar, Father William Gagnieut, concluded that the meaning of the name had been lost.

-Recorded variously as 'Otikwaminang,' 'Outakwamenon,' 'Tequamenen', 'Tanguamanon,' 'Tanquamanon,' 'Toumequellen' and 'Tahquamenaw', several suggestions on the meaning of its name have been made over the years:
+Recorded variously as 'Otikwaminang', 'Outakwamenon', 'Tequamenen', 'Tanguamanon', 'Tanquamanon', 'Toumequellen' and 'Tahquamenaw', several suggestions on the meaning of its name have been made over the years: